 Delete Records from a Table using SQL

-Here are two approaches to delete records from a table using SQL:
+Here are two ways to delete records from a table using SQL:

 (1) Delete records based on specified conditions: